kevinding0218/InterviewDocuments/Q and A/System Design/Summary/Jenkins.md

 ##### What to do if work power goes off?
 - That Job will remain in a running state basically forever, you have nothing that's monitoring running jobs to make sure that they eventually finish
 - Some sort of health check
-	- A complete separate service like ZooKeeper or GuardService, **This component knows about all the builder service hosts, as those hosts constantly send heartbeats to it.**
+	- A complete separate service like GuardService, **This component knows about all the builder service hosts, as those hosts constantly send heartbeats to it.**
 	- Add **extra column** in table like **Last_HeartBeat**
 	- **Builder Service can send heart beat to the Jobs Table** whenever they're performing the build job **periodically** like every 3 mins.
 	- **GuardService check Jobs table** to figure out **when the last heart beat time,** not the waiting jobs, not the succeeded or failed jobs but **status as running jobs**, determine if a job has unexpected behavior if there is time period more than a certain minutes